 of Side, text of 430 AD; Vincent & Abel, op. cit., p.413 )

 "Africanus the Happy, Bishop of Emmaus, wrote a Commentary on the New Testament and a Chronicon."
 (Abd Yeshua, Metropolitan of Nisibis and Armenia, “Index of Biblical and Ecclesiastical Writings”, Part 3, the text of 1298 AD; taken from the internet)

 In the area of Emmaus rich archaeological evidence of the Roman city of Nicopolis has been found.
 At a small distance to the north of the Byzantine basilica a building of the Roman thermae, dating from the 3d c.
 AD, was excavated in 1978 by the archaeologists of the Tel-Aviv University ( See: M. Gichon, "Roman Bath-houses in Erez-Israel", Qadmoniot 11, 1978, p.
 37-53).
-In the area of the Byzantine church and in the vicinity of "Canada" park, numerous tombs and oil and wine presses from the Roman period have been discovered.
+In the area of the Byzantine church and nearby, in the "Canada" park, numerous tombs and oil and wine presses from the Roman period have been discovered.
 In 1975, at "Canada" park there was found the water supply system of Nicopolis, including two aqueducts of the 3-5th c.
 AD ( See Y. Hirschfeld, "A Hydraulic Installation in the Water-Supply System of Emmaus-Nicopolis", IEJ 1978, p.
 86-92).

 Roman tomb at Emmaus (“Canada” park)